Sunday talks and study forums

 ~ ~ ~

-The Sunday meetings provide access to Theosophy through a programme of talks and reading articles.
-They are suitable for all, whether new to the philosophy or more familiar with it.
-Some Sanskrit words and other terms are used as they are better to describe metaphysical concepts, but there are only a few and are all explained in the Glossary.
+The Sunday meetings provide access to Theosophy through a programme of talks and the reading, study and discussion of original articles.
+The meetings are suitable for all, whether new to the philosophy or familiar with it.
+Some Sanskrit words and other terms are used as they are more suitable to describe metaphysical concepts but there are only a few and all are in the Glossary.

 The meetings are from 7 to 8:30 pm at 62 Queen’s Gardens, W2 3AH, the nearest stations are Paddington, Bayswater and Lancaster Gate.
-All are welcome, please arrive promptly and there are no charges.
+All are welcome, there are no charges but please arrive promptly.

-You can come without booking, although do call if you would like to ask for more details, 020 7723 0688 or 07753 619 953 or email via the contact form, where you’ll also find directions.
+You can come without booking, although do call if you would like to ask for more details, 020 7723 0688 or 07753 619 953 or email us using the contact form, where you’ll also find directions.